 For More Information Contact:

-Offered by Prof. David Gorman (NIU) and Dr. Glenn Black (University of Oxford).
-Includes theatre trips to the Royal Shakespeare Company at Stratford-upon-Avon and the Globe theatre, London.
+"Shakespeare" courses are offered by Prof. Timothy Crowley (NIU) and Dr. Glenn Black (University of Oxford).
+The program includes theatre trips to the Royal Shakespeare Company at Stratford-upon-Avon and the Globe theatre, London.

-Offered by Dr. Artemus Ward, (NIU) Features field trips to sites of cultural importance, including London and Liverpool.
+"The Beatles: A study in Politics and Popular Music" courses are offered by Dr. Artemus Ward (NIU), the program eatures field trips to sites of cultural importance, including London and Liverpool.